shivanmodha/Spark/README.md

-# electron-spark
+# Electron Spark
 ## About
-electron-spark is a better graphical user interface for electron.
+Electron Spark is a graphical user interface for electron.
 ## Installation
 ```
 git clone https://github.com/shivanmodha/electron-spark